Wives of Feodor III of Russia: Agaphia Semenovna Grushevskaya and Marfa Matveyevna Apraksina

 • Fyokla Semenovna, married Feodor Semenovich Urusov

-Sometime in early childhood, Feodor was disabled by an unknown disease which left him disfigured and partially paralyzed.
-However, Feodor was very intelligent and received an excellent education and had been exposed to the Western European way of life.
+Sometime in early childhood, Feodor was disabled by an unknown disease that left him disfigured and partially paralyzed.
+However, Feodor was very intelligent, received an excellent education, and had been exposed to the Western European way of life.
 Agaphia had a strong influence on her husband and played a significant role in court life.
-Feodor was the first Russian tsar to wear Western dress and to cut his hair and beard and was then followed by many courtiers.
+Feodor was the first Russian tsar to wear Western dress and to cut his hair and beard.
 Traditionally, Russian noblewomen lived in the terem, separate living quarters, and were prevented from socializing with men outside their immediate family.
 Agaphia openly appeared before people and often sat and walked next to the tsar, something that had never happened before.

-Ascension Convent, Agaphia Semenovna’s original burial place; Photo Credit – Wikipedia
+Ascension Convent, Agaphia Semenovna’s original burial place; Credit – Wikipedia

-Archangel Cathedral, Agaphia Semenovna’s current burial place; Photo Credit – Wikipedia
+Archangel Cathedral, Agaphia Semenovna’s current burial place; Credit – Wikipedia

 Marfa Matveyevna Apraksina